snowyzia/geode-i-hate-you-top-lists/README.md

-# I hate you top lists!
+# I hate you Top Lists!

-Extremely simple mod that replaces the Lists button in the Creator Layer with your lists!
+Extremely simple mod that replaces the lists button in the Creator Layer with your lists!

 ## Why?
 - i do NOT care about the top lists